 Endangered species are those whose prospects for survival are in immediate danger because of a loss or change of habitat, over-exploitation, predation, competition or disease.
 Threatened species are those that may become endangered if conditions surrounding the species begin or continue to deteriorate.
 Species may be classified on a Federal or State basis.
 There are several listed or notable species of special concern that can be found along the New Jersey coast; most of these are transient in the area.
-Seabeach amaranth was listed as threatened throughout its range in 1993 (58 FR 18035 18042).
+The Federally-listed seabeach amaranth (Amaranthus pumilus Rafinesque) was listed as threatened throughout its range in 1993 (58 FR 18035 18042).
 Historically, this species occurred on coastal barrier island beaches from Massachusetts to South Carolina.
 Extant populations are currently known from South Carolina, North Carolina, Virginia, Delaware, Maryland, New Jersey, and New York.
 The number of plants and populations has increased in all states since it was listed in 1993; however, in North Carolina have generally been increasing since 2002.
 Primary habitats include overwash flats on the accreting ends of islands, lower foredunes, and the upper strand on non-eroding beaches.
 Seabeach amaranth is an annual, meaning that the presence of plants in any given year is dependent on seed production and dispersal during previous years.
 Seeds germinate from April through July.
 Flowering begins as early as June and seed production begins in July or August.
 Seeds are dispersed by wind and water.
 Seabeach amaranth is intolerant of competition; consequently, its survival depends on the continuous creation of newly disturbed habitats.
 Prolific seed production and dispersal enable the colonization of new habitats as they become available.
 A continuous supply of newly created habitats is dependent on dynamic and naturally functioning barrier island beaches and inlets (USFWS 1996b).
-There are five Federally-listed threatened or endangered sea turtles that can occur off the coast of New Jersey's ocean coast.
-The endangered Kemp's ridley turtle (Lepidochelys kempii), leatherback turtle (Dermochelys coriacea) and hawksbill turtle (Eretmochelys imbricata), and the threatened green turtle (Chelonia mydas) and loggerhead turtle (Caretta caretta).
-With the exception of the loggerhead these species breed further south from Florida through the Caribbean and the Gulf of Mexico.
-The loggerhead may have historically nested on coastal barrier beaches.
-No known nesting sites are within the project area.
-All five species of sea turtles are listed in the State of New Jersey.